Multiracial Congregations May Not Bridge Racial Divide

 "I needed a different experience," says Myrtle Lee, 73, who left the Black church she had been attending and joined Meadowridge with her two sisters.
 "I wanted to worship with everybody that I worked with.
 I work with not just Black people.
 I wanted to go to church with those same people."

-One of her sisters, Cecilia Rhodes, says it took a while to get accustomed to worshiping in a predominantly white church.
+One of her sisters, Cecilia Rhodes, says it took a while to get accustomed to worshipping in a predominantly white church.

 "Sometimes, there was stares," she says.
 "People looking at you kind of strangely.
 And then I just made it my mission to hug.
 So I started hugging people."